avardhineni/DevOps-Projects/3.JavaLoginApp-CICD-Pipeline/README.md

 5. I have installed Jenkins plugins as mentioned above after installing all the tools.
 6. Once the plugins are installed, need to store the credentials for GIT, Sonar Token, & JFrog under Credentials Manager in Jenkins Server.
 7. I also need to edit the pom.xml file with SonarCloud properties and
+8. Now create the Dockerfile.
+In the Dockerfile, it will get the lastest tomcat image from the docker registry and copy my customized .war file to tomcat webapps folder and create an image out of it.
+9.